 Usually, the most costly hail damage occurs on the roof of your building, but depending on the type of roof, the extent of the property damage can go undetected or be difficult to measure.
 If not identified and dealt with promptly, subsequent damage can occur later, such as water damage and potential structural damages extending from that.

 Hail damage can also impact windows, doors, air conditioning units, landscaping, and vehicles.
-Our public adjusters understand the full scope of the hail damage and will work with you to evaluate and document your property damage in detail to negotiate a claim with your insurance company that will get you what your business needs in order to recover.
+Our public adjusters understand the full scope of hail damage and will work with you to evaluate and document your property damage in detail to negotiate a claim with your insurance company that will get you what your business needs in order to recover.
+With offices in Portland, Albany, Utica, Syracuse, Rochester, Buffalo, and Scranton, our public insurance adjusters expertly handle hail damage insurance claims throughout the Northeast and are ready to help you recover more, sooner.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.